damiankadziela81/JobBoardWithSpringBoot/readme.md

 Postman Collection for testing master branch is located in:
 `.\PostmanCollections\MasterBranch\` folder.

+Collection for testing Feature/DB branch is located in:
+`.\PostmanCollections\FeatureDbBranch\` folder.

-It consists of all basic CRUD operations, verifying if bad requests are properly handled and E2E scenario.
+Both consists of all basic CRUD operations, verifying if bad requests are properly handled and E2E scenario.

-Collection for feature/DB branch coming soon.

 ## RestAssured Project